manifold-systems/manifold/manifold-deps-parent/manifold-csv/README.md

 ### Quotes

-Since most CSV formats support double quoted data -- data that begins and ends with the double quote character.
-It is used as a means to include the separator character and linebreak characters directly in data, the CSV manifold supports this feature.
-Note unquoted data may treat the double quote character normally, while quoted data must escape it using pair of double quotes (`""`).
+Many CSV dialects support quoted data.
+The CSV manifold considers data that begins and ends with the double quote character as quoted data where the data between the quotes is taken as-is, minus the enclosing quotes.
+It is useful as a means to directly include the separator character and linebreak characters in data.
+Note unquoted data may treat the double quote character normally, while quoted data must escape it with another quote (`""`) to distinguish it from a closing quote.

 ## Type Inference